-Estimate the number and type of families that will benefit from the proposed activities An estimated 10 households will be assisted.
+Estimate the number and type of families that will benefit from the proposed activities An estimated 15 households will be assisted.

 Location Description Public Service Building 505 Fourth Ave.
 S., Room 320

 Planned Activities Funding for affordable homeownership development.
 Program income can be realized through this program.
 HOME funds will be used as development gap financing on new and rehabilitated ownership projects and as affordability gap assistance.
 Further details on delivery of HOME funds for single family homeownership is contained in the Appendix.
-An estimated \$1,514,490 of program income is anticipated to be allocated for this project.
+An estimated \$1,639,641 of program income is anticipated to be allocated for this project.

 28 Project Name HOME Administration

 Target Area

 Goals Supported

 Needs Addressed

 Funding HOME: \$206,671

 Description Administration of the HOME program.

-Target Date 5/31/2026
+Target Date 5/31/2027

 Estimate the number and type of families that will benefit from the proposed activities Administrative activity.

 Location Description Public Service Building 505 Fourth Ave.
 S., Room 320

 Planned Activities Administration of the HOME program.

-29 Project Name ESG21 Minneapolis
+29 Project Name ESG22 Minneapolis

 Target Area

 Goals Supported Develop housing and services for the homeless

 Needs Addressed Homelessness

-Funding ESG: \$963,048
+Funding ESG: \$949,746

 Description Emergency Solutions Grant funding for Emergency Shelter Rehabilitation/Renovation/Essential Services, Street Outreach, Rapid Rehousing and Homelessness Prevention services.
-Target Date 5/31/2024 Estimate the number and type of families that will benefit from the proposed activities An estimated 90 households will be served with rapid rehousing services, 150 persons with street outreach services, and 5,000 persons through the emergency shelters.
-Location Description Public Service Building 505 Fourth Ave.
-S., Room 320 Planned Activities Rehabilitation of emergency housing shelters and shelter essential services serving families and persons with homelessness (est. \$427,828).
+Target Date 5/31/2025 Estimate the An estimated 90 households will be served with rapid rehousing services, number and type of 150 persons with street outreach services, and 5,000 persons through the families that will emergency shelters. benefit from the proposed activities Location Description Public Service Building 505 Fourth Ave.
+S., Room 320 Planned Activities Rehabilitation of emergency housing shelters and shelter essential services serving families and persons with homelessness as well as rapid rehousing/homelessness prevention funds provided to Hennepin County to be distributed to eligible rapid re-housing and homelessness prevention community-based service providers (est. \$711,752).
 Shelter projects are selected through an annual request for proposals process.
-Awards will be made by end of 2021.
-Funding is also provided for street outreach programming at a level of \$150,000.
-ESG Rapid Rehousing/Homelessness Prevention funds are provided to Hennepin County to be distributed to eligible rapid rehousing and homelessness prevention community-based service providers (est. \$305,265).
-Two percent of the grant is provided to Institute for Community Alliances to support Homeless Management Information Systems (HMIS) administration and maintenance (\$19,260).
-Funding up to 7.5% of the grant is reserved for ESG administration (\$60,695).
-30 Project Name 2021-2024 City of Minneapolis MNH21F001 (Mpls) Target Area Goals Supported Provide special needs housing Needs Addressed Affordable Rental Housing for Special Needs Funding HOPWA: \$1,945,851 Description Housing Opportunities for Persons with AIDS (HOPWA) programming to assist those living with HIV/AIDS at risk of homelessness, living across the 13-county Eligible Metropolitan Statistical area, achieve and maintain housing stability and improve health care access.
-Target Date 5/31/2024
+Awards will be made by end of 2022.
+Funding is also provided for street outreach programming by Avivo at a level of \$150,000.
+Two percent of the grant is provided to Institute for Community Alliances to support Homeless Management Information Systems (HMIS) administration and maintenance (est. \$18,994).
+Funding up to 7.5% of the grant is reserved for ESG administration (\$69,000).
+30 Project Name 2022-2024 City of Minneapolis MNH22F001 (Mpls) Target Area Goals Supported Provide special needs housing Needs Addressed Affordable Rental Housing for Special Needs Funding HOPWA: \$2,728,970 Description Housing Opportunities for Persons with AIDS (HOPWA) programming to assist those living with HIV/AIDS at risk of homelessness, living across the 13-county Eligible Metropolitan Statistical area, achieve and maintain housing stability and improve health care access.